Azure/azure-functions-openai-extension/samples/rag-aisearch/README.md

 Once you have an Azure AI Search resource, you can run the sample by following these steps:

 1. Update the `AISearchEndpoint` value in `local.settings.json` to match your Azure AI Search endpoint.
-1. Update the AI search API access control to `Role based access control` (Settings -> Keys -> API Access Control).
-The extension doesn't support key based authentication to avoid maintenance of secrets.
+1. (Strongly Recommended) Update the AI search API access control to `Role based access control` (Settings -> Keys -> API Access Control).
+If the use of api keys is required, visit the [use of api keys](#use-of-api-key).
-1. Make sure the user or function app managed identity has following roles assigned:
+1. (Strongly Recommended) Make sure the user or function app managed identity has following roles assigned:
     * `Search Service Contributor` – provides access to manage the search service's indexes, indexers, etc.
     * `Search Index Data Contributor` – provides read/write access to search indexes Visit [this](https://learn.microsoft.com/azure/search/search-security-rbac#built-in-roles-used-in-search) link for more info on the available roles in Search Service